 Also, some lenders require you to roll your property taxes into your mortgage, so this might require some extra research on your end to find out if the convenience factor outweighs saving some money every year.

 5. What Amortization Period Do You Want?

 Your mortgage amortization period just means how many years it will take you to pay off your mortgage.
 The most common amortization period is 25 years, however, you can choose a shorter period of time to pay off your mortgage quicker.
 A shorter amortization period also means you’ll be paying less interest in the long run.

 6. How Long Do You Want Your Term to Be?

-Your mortgage term is how long your agreement and interest rate is with your lender.
-A common term is 5 years, but you can also do a 1 year or 3-year term.
+Your mortgage term is how long your agreement and interest rate are with your lender.
+A common term is 5 years, but you can also do a 1-year or 3-year term.
 Once your term is up, you are free to renew or renegotiate your mortgage with your lender, or you could shop around for a new lender.

 7. What Payment Schedule Do You Want to Be On?